Updated July 5, 2026

 What Commercial Auto Insurance Covers

 In Idaho, commercial auto insurance is built around business-use vehicles, and the policy structure usually starts with liability, collision, comprehensive, medical payments, and uninsured motorist protection.
-Idaho requires minimum liability of $25,000/$50,000/$15,000 for commercial vehicles, and all commercial vehicles must be registered with the Idaho DMV, so coverage and registration should be reviewed together.
+Idaho requires minimum liability at the state-required commercial vehicle baseline, and all commercial vehicles must be registered with the Idaho DMV, so coverage and registration should be reviewed together.
 Liability is the core protection for vehicle accident claims involving bodily injury or property damage to others, while collision helps repair or replace your business vehicle after a crash and comprehensive responds to losses from theft, wildfire-related damage, hail, winter storm events, or other non-collision losses.
 That matters in Idaho because wildfire risk is rated very high, winter storm risk is moderate, and recent disaster history includes a 2024 wildfire complex and a 2023 severe winter storm.
 Medical payments can help with covered medical costs after an accident, and uninsured motorist protection is especially relevant because Idaho’s uninsured driver rate is 9.2%.
 Hired auto coverage and non-owned auto coverage are important endorsements if your business rents vehicles or employees drive personal vehicles for work errands, client visits, or deliveries.
 Coverage details can vary by carrier, but the state minimums and vehicle-use rules create the baseline.

 Coverage Included